Sotiriou Wilmowski Logo

 For many truckers, driving can be a very stressful activity simply due to the number of things that can go wrong.
 Weather conditions, text messages, GPS notifications, and reckless drivers on the highway can all contribute to the way a truck driver performs their job.
 Moreover, driving a tractor-trailer involves a much higher level of concentration than driving a car, due in part to the complex braking and gear-shifting systems, not to mention the difficulty that comes with navigating a massive vehicle with limited vision.

 If the truck driver fails to maintain concentration, accidents are bound to happen.
-In these scenarios, our law firm can try to provide context to the specific circumstances surrounding the accident and point to any evidence of distracted driving on the part of the truck driver.
+In these scenarios, our truck accident attorney can try to provide context to the specific circumstances surrounding the accident and point to any evidence of distracted driving on the part of the truck driver.

 Driving Under the Influence